evliang/leetcode-problem-picker/README.md

 ```

 ## Completed Problems (optional/recommended):
 To maximize this program, you need to maintain a list of completed problems.
-This is to avoid being suggested problems you’ve done before, and in the case of “Level Up,” to select problems slightly out of comfort zone
+This is to avoid being suggested problems you’ve done before, and in the case of "Level Up," to select problems slightly out of comfort zone
 This can be done in three ways:
-1. completed.txt: Format is a comma-delimited list of problem numbers e.g. “78,5,13,1337".
-Very simple, but not compatible with “Level Up”
+1. completed.txt: Format is a comma-delimited list of problem numbers e.g. "78,5,13,1337".
+Very simple, but not compatible with "Level Up"
 2. completed.csv: One problem, one line
 Expected format: ```LC number, [was solved],[time],[date],[num_errors]```
 ```